scholzj/demo-kafka-strimzi-telegram-ml/README.md

 This demo includes several Apache Kafka components running on Kubernetes and orchestrated by Strimzi:
 * Apache Kafka Connect with the [Apache Camel Telegram source connector](https://camel.apache.org/camel-kafka-connector/latest/) is used to load messages from the [Telegram IM service](https://telegram.org/)
-* The messages are transformed by a [simple Kafka Streams API application](./telegram-transformer/) where the message text and chat id are extracted from the original Telegram message
+* The messages are transformed by a [simple Kafka Streams API application](./telegram-transformer/) where the message text or photo and chat id are extracted from the original Telegram message
-* The transformed messages are passed to [another Kafka Streams application](./sentiment-analysis/) which uses [Deep Java Library](https://djl.ai/) to do a sentiment analysis of the text and prepare an answer with the analysis results
+* The transformed messages are passed to [another Kafka Streams applications](./sentiment-analysis/) which uses [Deep Java Library](https://djl.ai/) to do a sentiment analysis of the text or object detection on the photo and prepare an answer with the analysis results
 * The answer is send back to Telegram using Apache Camel Telegram sink connector

 ![Diagram](./assets/diagram.png)